Thomas Field

 Areas of Expertise

-The United States in the World; US-Russian-Chinese Competition in a Historical Context; Contemporary Latin America and the Global South
+The United States in the World; US Competition with Russia and China in a Historical Context; Contemporary Latin America and the Global South

-Thomas Field (PhD, London School of Economics) is author of From Development to Dictatorship (Cornell University Press, 2014), which won the McGann Prize from the Rocky Mountain Council for Latin American Studies.
-For his research on development, labor, and empire in the contemporary Global South, Field has received the 2021 Cherny Article Prize, from the Pacific Coast Branch of the American Historical Association, and SHAFR's 2012 Bernath Article Prize.
+Dr. Thomas Field (PhD, London School of Economics) is author of From Development to Dictatorship (Cornell University Press, 2014), which won the McGann Prize from the Rocky Mountain Council for Latin American Studies.
+For his research on development, labor and empire in the contemporary Global South, Field has received the 2021 Cherny Article Prize, from the Pacific Coast Branch of the American Historical Association and SHAFR's 2012 Bernath Article Prize.
 Most recently, Field co-edited Latin America and the Global Cold War (UNC Press, 2020).
-He is currently writing on the local and global origins of Ernesto Guevara's 1967 uprising in Bolivia.
+He is current project, on the local and global origins of Ernesto Guevara's 1967 uprising in Bolivia, is currently under review for publication.

 From Development to Dictatorship: Bolivia and the Alliance for Progress in the Kennedy Era.
 Ithaca, NY: Cornell University Press, 2014.
 Translated into Spanish as Minas, balas y gringos: Bolivia y la Alianza para el Progreso en la Era de Kennedy.
 La Paz, Bolivia: Centro de Investigación Social - Vicepresidencia del Estado Plurinacional, 2016.

-Latin America and the Global Cold War edited by Thomas C. Field Jr., Vanni Pettinà and Stella Krepp.
+Latin America and the Global Cold War, co-edited with Vanni Pettinà and Stella Krepp.
 Chapel Hill: University of North Carolina Press, 2020.

 Essays and Encyclopedia Entries